ungoogled-software/ungoogled-chromium-wiki/user_resources.md

 * [chromium-web-store](https://github.com/NeverDecaf/chromium-web-store) - Check and/or install updates to CRX-based extensions (i.e. not exclusively from the Chrome Web Store).
 It supports optional automatic updates.
 This is an extension-based implementation of [Issue #285](https://github.com/ungoogled-software/ungoogled-chromium/issues/285).

+# Disable JIT

+The [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) optimization of JavaScript is a [known attack vector](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode/).
+It can be disabled with the launch flag `--js-flags='--jitless'`.

+JavaScript will still run with JIT disabled, but websites may be slower, especially script-heavy apps like Google Maps.
+Disabling JIT also disables WebAssembly.

 # Disable WebAssembly

 *(Suggested in [#578](//github.com/ungoogled-software/ungoogled-chromium/issues/578))*